meilisearch/specifications/text/0096-auto-batching.md

 > Note that we are considering implementing a configurable limit of maximum documents to process for a batch and a flag to activate the auto-batching mechanism.

 The more similar consecutive tasks the user sends in a row, the more likely the batching mechanism will be able to group these tasks in a batch.
 It can be seen as an automatic back-pressure mechanism.

+##### 1.3.2.1 `batchUid` generation

+The identifier chosen for the `batchUid`field corresponds to the `uid` value of the first task grouped within a batch.
+The batch identifiers are therefore unique and consecutive.

 #### 1.3.3 Impacts on `task` API object format